OV1P

 • OV1 17A (Orbiscal 2): ORBISCAL transmitter:

 This battery powered satellite was actually the propulsion module of OV1-17.
-After separation from OV1-17, this module was repositioned and was designated OV1-17A.
+After separation from OV1-17, this module was moved to a lower orbit by a small rocket motor and was designated OV1-17A.
 This spin-stabilized spacecraft, also referred to as ORBISCAL 2 carried one experiment comprising two 6.45-m-long transmitting antenna beacons and a 6.45-m-long inertia boom.
 The two beacons operated at 13.23 and 8.98 MHz and were used by ground station personnel to study unusual transmission by radio waves through the ionosphere.
-The spacecraft operated normally until reentering the earth's atmosphere on March 24, 1969.
+The spacecraft operated normally for one week until reentering the earth's atmosphere on 24 March 1969.

 • OV1 20P: Energetic Proton analyzer, particle flux thermal detector:

-• OV1 21P: Velocity Mass spectrometer, atmospheric composition experiment, resonance cone experiment:
+• OV1 21P (DENPER): Velocity Mass spectrometer, atmospheric composition experiment, resonance cone experiment:

 It carried two known experiments – a velocity mass spectrometer that measured ion densities composition and temperature, and a VLF experiment that consisted of two 18.3-m-long ELF/VLF dipole antennas and a transreceiver that operated in 14 narrow bands and one broad band.
 The satellite also served as a launching platform for eight spherical research satellites (71-067D through 71-067K).
 OV1-21 was cylindrical in shape measuring approximately 2 m in length and 0.6 m in diameter.